jagrvargen/holbertonschool-machine_learning/math/0x00-linear_algebra/README.md

 ### 12-bracin_the_elements.py - An exercise in using numpy to perform element-wise addition, subtraction, multiplication, and division.

 ### 13-cats_got_your_tongue.py - An exercise in using numpy to concatenate two n-dimensional tensors.

+### 14-saddle_up.py - An exercise in using numpy to perform matrix multiplication.